russgray/basildoncoder_blog/content/Bash-History-Spelunking.md

 Author: Russell Gray
 Slug: Bash-History-Spelunking

-Learned from [Weiqi][1], who learned from [KageSenshi][2], about a [Fedora Planet][3] shell history meme - post the results of running the following command on your linux box:
+Learned from Weiqi, who learned from [KageSenshi][1], about a [Fedora Planet][2] shell history meme - post the results of running the following command on your linux box:

     :::bash
     history | awk '{a[$2]++ } END{for(i in a){print a[i] " " i}}' | sort -rn | head

 I won't bother repeating the inevitable warning about the dangers of executing random shell scripts you find on the Internet, because I'm lazy and mean.
 Anyway, here's the results from my webhosting box:

     :::bash
     231 ll